pip-services/pip-services-docs/content/en/getting_started/tutorials/microservice_dockerization/step5.md

 While developing and debugging a project, you may find the need to run and connect to a microservice, for example, using a client.
 Readily available Docker images, like the ones we made in the previous steps, are quite handy in such situations.

-To run our service, we’ll be using the scenario we wrote in the third step of this tutorial in the **docker-compose.yml** file:
+To run our service, we'll be using the scenario we wrote in the third step of this tutorial in the **docker-compose.yml** file:

 ```yml
 version: '3.3'